GennadiyVick/AudioPlayer/README.md

 python -m pip install pyqt5
 ```
 the program will download and install the module.
-Then copy bass.dll to AudioPlayer.py directory from libs.zip/windows/x64, if you need support m4a, acc, wma see such libraryes in libs.zip/windows
+Then copy bass.dll to AudioPlayer.py directory from libs.zip/windows/x64, if you need support m4a and acc, wma formats see such libraryes in libs.zip/windows/aac and wma

 To run this program, you must enter in the console
 ```console
 python program_path\AudioPlayer.py
 ```
 You can also create a launch shortcut on the desktop.
-Then you need copy BASS library from archive to app. directory
 To run from a shortcut, use `pythonw` instead of `python`
 ```console
 pythonw program_path\AudioPlayer.py